 Few more point adding the image on the top of the steps taken by the govt to support the Indian Sugar Industry:

-- Earlier the prices of ethanol were decided on the basis of a tender.
+- Earlier the prices of ethanol were decided on the basis of bidding.
 Now, it has been fixed.

 - The govt has de-linked the prices of ethanol from crude oil prices.

 - In the global market, the prices of Sugar is ₹10 per kg lesser than India.
-To encourage export i.e. to sell at a loss, the govt is providing subsidies to the sugar mills
+To encourage export i.e. to sell at a loss, the govt is providing subsidies to the sugar mills.(To get rid of excess sugar)

 - Sugar mills are required to pay the farmers within 2 weeks of harvesting.